 Generic Name: | Brand Name: Actiq

 What is this medicine?FENTANYL (FEN ta nil) is a pain reliever.
 It is used to treat breakthrough cancer pain that your long acting pain medicine does not control.
 Do not use this medicine for a pain that will go away in a few days like pain from surgery, doctor or dentist visits.
 The medicine is used only by people who have been taking an opioid or narcotic pain medicine for at least a week.

 What should I tell my health care provider before I take this medicine?They need to know if you have any of these conditions:

--an unusual or allergic reaction to fentanyl, other opioid analgesics, other medicines, foods, dyes, or preservatives
+-an unusual or allergic reaction to fentanyl, other medicines, foods, dyes, or preservatives

 A special MedGuide will be given to you by the pharmacist with each prescription and refill.
 Be sure to read this information carefully each time.

 Talk to your pediatrician regarding the use of this medicine in children.
 Special care may be needed.

 Patients over 65 years old may have a stronger reaction and need a smaller dose.

 Overdosage: If you think you've taken too much of this medicine contact a poison control center or emergency room at once.